75-78, Level 4, A-Wing, KK Market, Dhankawadi, Pune-411043.

 Posted on 12\06\2017 by Interlink Capital

-There will be a substantial shift from origin-based taxation to a destination-based tax structure impacting not only the operating business models but also the revenues of the centre/states.
+TThere will be a substantial shift from origin-based taxation to a destination-based tax structure impacting not only the operating business models but also the revenues of the centre/states.
 GST is likely to impact cash flow, pricing, working capital, supply chain and IT systems and hence provides an opportunity to transform your business.
-We help businesses predict policy changes, assess their impact on their operations, get benefits of gst and engage in a constructive dialog with relevant authorities for remedial measures to address any concerns.
+We help businesses to predict policy changes, assess their impact on their operations, get benefits of GST and engage in a constructive dialog with relevant authorities for remedial measures to address any concerns.
 We have diverse VAT and GST experience through extensive interactions with both the Centre and the State Governments in India and overseas engagements in various jurisdictions.
-Game changer and Revamping of present Indirect Tax Mechanism.
-Enhanced cost competitiveness of goods and services
+It is a ‘game-changer’ and has laid a stone in revamping of present Indirect Tax Mechanism.
+It has enhanced cost competitiveness of goods and services.

 • In the GST system, both Central and State taxes will be collected at the point of sale.